5 DAYS FROM $1,899

 With 14 included features and Cultural Discoveries, Venture Deep into the Amazon: Brazil, Colombia & Peru will enchant and inspire you.
 Get ready for pink dolphin spotting, piranha fishing, interactions with indigenous locals, and a Peruvian cooking demonstration in the UNESCO city of Lima … this expedition is sure to enrich your life.
 Watch the river roll by on the Ocean Explorer’s observation deck, learn more about the Amazon during one of many onboard lectures, or get a reinvigorating massage in the spa.
 Come see one of the world’s most magnificent natural destinations amidst exclusive, 5-star amenities.

 Cap off your Amazonian adventure with a deep dive into Peru’s Sacred Valley, where you’ll discover South America’s richest heritage at Machu Picchu and in the citified Inca capital of Cusco.
 Under the shadow of the Andes, you’ll explore ancient, indigenous, and contemporary culture in the towns and archaeological sites of Ollantaytambo, Sacsayhuamán, Machu Picchu, and Cusco.
 You’ll also join a local family in their home for an unforgettable dining experience, explore a centuries-long weaving tradition in Chinchero, catch a mototaxi to a chichería, and ride the Vistadome train up to Machu Picchu for extraordinary views and a true bucket-list experience.

-Depart the U.S. and fly to Peru.
-Or, depart earlier for an exhilarating pre-trip extension to Machu Picchu and the Sacred Valley.
+Depart the U.S. and arrive around midnight in Manaus.
+Or, depart earlier for a thrilling pre-trip extension to Rio de Janeiro.